Fox Islands (Lake Michigan): South Fox Island

 South Fox Island is 13.89 km2 in area, and about 5 mi long and 1.5 mi wide.
 As of 2001, David V. Johnson also owned about two-thirds of South Fox.
 The other third was owned by the state of Michigan, including the two lighthouses on the southern tip of the island.
 There is no ferry service to South Fox, and it has no docks, fuel or sheltered harbor.
 However, a private airport with a 5500 ft private runway can accommodate jet aircraft.

 Two generations of the South Fox Island Light stand at the southern extremity of the island.
 The first, built in 1867, is a brick house with attached tower; the second, a skeletal tower, is the former Sapelo Island Light, which was moved to the site in 1934.
 The Fox Island Lighthouse Association (FILA), a non-profit organization, was formed in 2004 to aid in preservation of the light station structures.

 Johnson built a paved runway and a residence on the southern island; the runway is about 1600 metres long.
 He had originally proposed swapping North Fox Island with the state for the third of South Fox that he did not own, but he settled in 2003 for a consolidation deal which traded 218 acre of state owned land on the southern part of South Fox for 219 acre on the north and central parts of the same island.
 This deal was finalized in March 2003.
-Johnson owns 2204 acre on the isolated 3400 acre Lake Michigan island 25 mi west of the Leelanau County coast.
+Johnson owns 2204 acre of the isolated 3400 acre Lake Michigan island 25 mi west of the Leelanau County coast.

 The island includes a cemetery where members of the Grand Traverse Band of Native Americans are currently buried.
 These islands are historically important for the three federally recognized tribes of Odawa peoples in Michigan, the Grand Traverse Band, the Little River Band of Ottawa Indians and the Little Traverse Bay Bands of Odawa Indians.

 Deer were introduced onto the island in 1915.
 Hunting is permitted on state land.